hakai-vulpes/ranked-pairs-voting/docs/api.md

 #### `add_edge(big: int, small: int)`

-Add a directed edge from the `big` node to the `small` node, maintaining the total order property.
+Add a directed edge from the `big` node to the `small` node, maintaining the partial order property.

 **Parameters:**
 - **big** (`int`): Source node (higher in ordering)